MOST READ POSTS

 CEO Joan sits in front of me: “Now that I am in this corner office, I see and hear less from people.”
 She describes “walk arounds” and distance from colleagues who called her friend before she became CEO.
 “I send out emails now with ideas and questions and…I get ‘crickets’ back.”

-With her head in her hands, she describes a vision for herself she set earlier in her career – of leading a team of talented people who worked and had thoughtful discussions with each other.
-Now, she states, this feels like a foolish, far off dream.
 Her gut wrenches when she looks at her team.
 Perhaps people are having discussions, and just not including her in them.
 How would she know?
 They’re smiling at her like they used to but are not talking to her, so she can’t quite tell what they’re thinking.

 I ask Joan to sit up a little taller in her seat.
 To close her eyes and take a few deep belly breaths.
 Gently I ask her to put her hand over heart and inhale and exhale fully a few more times.
-I ask her— “What’s the first thing that comes into your mind?”
+I ask her — “What’s the first thing that comes into your mind?”

 “I’m screwed.”
 She says.
 We both laugh, knowing that this is her fear talking.